Make Your Heart Butt Exercises Even More Effective

 You can do this standing or sitting.
 Take a deep breath in, feel the energy come up from the space around our legs and into your lower belly, and then with the exhale contract the abs.
 Let’s take this to the next level.
 Inhale and pull in energy, and on the exhale squeeze the pelvic floor and transverse abs as hard as you can.

-That’s your basic surge, getting the pelvic floor and transverse abdominis activated with your breath.
+That’s your basic surge - getting the pelvic floor and the transverse abdominis activated with your breath.
 We can add another dimension with visualization.
 This time visualize your core musculature, the muscles on top and the muscles underneath.
 Breathe in, and as you surge on the exhale visualize the abdominals drawing in and toward the spine as you pull the pelvic floor up.
 See those muscle fibers working with all their might!
 Hold that and relax everything else in your body.

 Were you able to do as many reps and sets of the exercises when you focus on surging, or did your muscles fatigue faster?